solarity-lab/Suny/docs/SRM2/README.md

 123
 Suny Language
 30
-nil
+null
 ```

 **Notes:**

 * Unlike some languages, `print` in Suny automatically converts values to a string representation when displaying them.
 * Multiple arguments are separated by a space.
-* The special value `nil` represents “nothing” or “no value”.
+* The special value `null` represents “nothing” or “no value”.

 ---